blackchainnl/USDG/README.md

-Test Binaries for the USDG wallet
+First release for the USDG QT wallet